KristianZednikovic/UTB_Resys/README.md

 # UTB Reservation System

-A full-stack reservation system built with React frontend and Node.js backend for the UTB Strašidelná fakulta (Spooky Faculty) event.
+A full-stack reservation system built with React frontend and PHP backend for the UTB Strašidelná fakulta event.

 ## Features